Southern Idaho is home to two geologic marvels: Craters of the Moon National Monument and Preserve and City of Rocks National Reserve.

 Hikes and Caves

-If you follow the loop road, you will come across a spur which will lead you to the trailheads for a couple of trails.
+If you follow the loop road, you will come across a spur that will lead you to the trailheads for a couple of trails.
 We took the Broken Top Loop to the Wilderness Trail and followed the Wilderness Trail out to the lava trees, which are molds of upright trees in the lava.

 On the way back, we completed the Broken Top Loop for a total of four miles on the trail.
 A note about hiking in Craters of the Moon NM: there is no shade.
 At all.
 None.
 While the temperatures were mild (low- to mid-80s), we still felt cooked by the sun.